TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-cloudynlegacy-helpwithoptimization.md

 # Help with Optimization

-To use Cloudyn you must have an Azure account, a trial registration or paid subscription for Cloudyn and must have purchased Reserved Instances (RI) in Azure or AWS
+To use Cloudyn you must have an Azure account, a trial registration or paid subscription for Cloudyn and must have purchased Reserved Instances (RI) in Azure or AWS.

-**Prerequisites**
+## **Prerequisites**

 * You must have an Azure account.
 * You must have either a trial registration or paid subscription for Cloudyn.